-The Academic Residential Community offers core courses, workshops, community service opportunities, mentoring, seminars and academic counseling.
-ARC students will live collectively in Kalapuya Ilihi, located adjacent to the Many Nations Longhouse, with a resident assistants who will act as mentors and assist students in their success.
+Academic Residential Communities offers core courses, workshops, community service opportunities, mentoring, seminars, and academic counseling.
+ARC students will live collectively in Kalapuya Ilihi located adjacent to the Many Nations Longhouse, with a resident assistant who will act as a mentor and assist students in their success.

 Why should I choose to live in this community?

-Students will interact with faculty both within and outside of the classroom, as well as interact with upper division students who share their major or scholarly area.
+Students will interact with faculty both inside and outside the classroom, as well as interact with upper division students who share their major or scholarly area.
 The connections between scholarship and community experience are further developed through cocurricular programming, including seminars, workshops, events, guest speakers, and professional development opportunities.

 Who is eligible and how do I apply?

 The Native American and Indigenous Studies community is for students who are eligible to live in university housing and are willing to enroll in the required courses.
 Students also participate in cocurricular activities (workshops, events, service learning, etc.) and are encouraged to serve as a mentor or mentee through the peer mentoring program.

 - Apply for University Housing and select the community you prefer in the "Community Preference" section.